Glimpse/StickerApp/README.md

   $ helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator
   $ helm install -n kafka --set Replicas=1 --set zookeeper.Servers=1 --set zookeeper.Storage="1Gi" incubator/kafka
   ```
 * Create an Azure VM with Jenkins installed (these instructions assume that the Jenkins server will be installed outside of the Kubernetes cluster).
 To create a Jenkins VM, follow the [quick start](https://docs.microsoft.com/en-us/azure/jenkins/install-jenkins-solution-template).
+However, instead of selecting to use a password to connect to the Jenkins VM, specify a public key so that you can easily SSH into it.
+Also, remember the name of the user name that you specify since it will be needed in later steps.

 Connect to the Jenkins VM and install the following:
 1.)
 Docker